 βο = Constant

-β₁, β₂, β₃, = Unknow Coefficient of the variables
+β₁-n = Unknown Coefficient of the variables

 µ = error term

 A priori expectation = β₁˃0; β₂˃0; β₃ ˃0

 4. DATA ANALYSIS AND DISCUSSION OF FINDINGS

 4.1 Descriptive Statistics

 Table 2 showed the descriptive statistics test performed on all the variables employed in the analysis of tax system automation and revenue yield in Nigeria.
 The outcome of the descriptive revealed that the average value of tax revenue is 4.1678; it varies from a minimum of 2.75 to a maximum of 4.75.
 The standard deviation that measures the degree of variability stood at 0.45289.
 This showed high variability to its mean value.
 The skewness recorded a value of -0.514 and therefore described as a long-left tail due to its negative value while the kurtosis of -0.329 is known as known as Platykurtic distribution as its value is less than 3.